winstxnhdw/ezgif-essentials/README.md

 ## Usage (Sequence)

-> WARNING: Please name your images with the appropriate amount of leading zeros.
+>**Warning**: Please name your images with the appropriate amount of leading zeros.
 Read more about it [here](https://unix.stackexchange.com/questions/77016/ffmpeg-pattern-type-glob-not-loading-files-in-correct-order).

 ```bash
 python main.py -i 'image/*.png' -a -r 50 -z 3